Table of Contents

-In a previous video we talked about disposable cameras, how these are affordable, easy to use, and a great way to start your photography journey.
+In previous posts & videos, we talked about disposable cameras, how these are affordable, easy to use and a great way to start your photography journey.

 But not every disposable camera is easy to open up and reuse, so today we'll talk about choosing the right camera, and we'll through the process of reloading a disposable camera.

 Choose The Camera Carefully Before You Start

 Although most disposable cameras have a similar build, similar quality and offer similar okay results, not all of these types of cameras are identical.
 And this becomes really apparent when you try to do something that you are not supposed to, like opening one up, unloading the film roll and reloading it with a brand new film roll.

 Some cameras, like the Fujifilm QuickSnap 400 are a bit difficult to open, at least for casual users that don't have experience with film, and don't want to waste time, which makes it a lot more complicated to reload, especially if you intend to do that somewhat frequently.

 When choosing a disposable camera, people normally choose one because of the actual film that's in it, not because of the physical shape or aesthetic of this piece of plastic.
 However, if you already know that you will be reloading the camera and reusing it frequently, then, unfortunately, you will have to consider what camera is just simple to open up and reload.